 TimesTen replication is asynchronous by default.
 When using asynchronous replication, an application updates the master database and continues working without waiting for the updates to be received by the subscribers.
 The master and subscriber databases have internal mechanisms to confirm that the updates have been successfully received and committed by the subscriber.
 These mechanisms ensure that updates are applied at a subscriber only once, but they are invisible to the application.

 Asynchronous replication provides maximum performance, but the application is completely decoupled from the receipt process of the replicated elements on the subscriber.
 TimesTen also provides two return service options for applications that need higher levels of confidence that the replicated data is consistent between the master and subscriber databases:

 The return receipt service synchronizes the application with the replication mechanism by blocking the application until replication confirms that the update has been received by the subscriber replication agent.

 The return twosafe service enables fully synchronous replication by blocking the application until replication confirms that the update has been both received and committed on the subscriber.

-Note:Do not use return twosafe service in a distributed workload configuration.
-This can produce deadlocks.
+Note:Do not use the return twosafe service with bidirectional replication.
+This can cause deadlocks.